You are here

 - Staying Well When You Have a Mental Illness PDF

-Bipolar disorder can be extremely distressing and disruptive for those who have this disease, their spouses, family members, friends and employers.
+Bipolar disorder can be extremely distressing and disruptive for those who have this disease, their spouses, family members, friends, and employers.
 Although there is no known cure, bipolar disorder is treatable, and recovery is possible.
-Individuals with bipolar disorder have successful relationships and meaningful jobs.
-The combination of medications and psychotherapy helps the vast majority of people return to productive, fulfilling lives.
+Individuals with bipolar disorder can and do have successful relationships and meaningful jobs.
+The combination of medication, therapy, healthy lifestyle, and support helps the vast majority of people return to productive, fulfilling lives.

 “Bipolar disorder is treatable, and recovery is possible.”

-Although a specific genetic link to bipolar disorder has not been found, studies show that 80 to 90 percent of those who suffer from bipolar disorder have relatives with some form of depression.
+Although a specific genetic link to bipolar disorder has not been pin pointed, research shows that bipolar disorder tends to run in families.